dreessen-n/neovim_plugin_reviews/README.md

 > Other users can 'like/unlike' or 'comment/uncomment' on the reviews but only once per review.
 >
 > Once a user has like/comment on a reivew, the button turns red to delete that like/comment.
+>
+> The plugin heading is linked so user can quickly view the repo on GitHub.

 ## Dashboard